GENERAL TERMS AND CONDITIONS OF

 (7) The customer agrees that he will receive invoices electronically.
 Electronic invoices are provided via email.
 We will inform for each service whether an electronic invoice is available.
 For more information about e-invoices, visit our website.

-The range of services offered by the Institute for Rare Earths and Metals AG consists of the following services:
+(1) The range of services offered by the Institute for Rare Earths and Metals Ltd. consists of the following services:

 The user can register free of charge and then select which fee-based and, in some cases, free information services he would like to use.

-• 30 days package for EURO 80,00 per month - all metal prices
+- 1-year package for CHF 900 per year – all metal prices

 These prices are net prices which, if applicable, are subject to sales tax at the applicable rate.